st3v3nmw/obsidian-spaced-repetition/README.md

 ## Installation

-You can easily install the plugin from Obsidian's community plugin section in the Obsidian app (Search `Spaced Repetition`).
+You can easily install the plugin from Obsidian's community plugin section in the Obsidian app (Search for `Spaced Repetition`).

 ### Manual Installation